Council tax discounts

 How do I apply for this discount?

-You should complete the 50% annexe discount form below.
+You should complete the 50% annexe discount form.
 A visit will be arranged to verify your application and you may be asked to confirm the situation each year.

 Unoccupied annexe with planning restriction

 An unoccupied dwelling of the sort commonly referred to as granny annexes, but may also refer to other annexes, may be entitled to a full exemption from council tax.
 The property has to form part of premises which include another dwelling and where the unoccupied property may not be let separately from the main dwelling without a breach of planning control within the meaning of the Town and Country Planning Act 1990.
-If you wish to apply for this exemption then please confirm the situation in writing to the council tax section and provide a copy of the planning restriction notice.
+If you wish to apply for a Class T exemption, please see Council tax exemptions.